History of the Aether Theory

 provides Einstein’s mathematical theory of gravity with what the theory has

-gravitons).
+propagation of gravitons.
+The new aether is not a medium for gravitons.)
 In other words, DSSU aether endows the theory of gravity with

 its essential causal mechanism.